-At our last Sunday@Seven I was given a two minute slot to say something about Psalm 19.
+At our last Sunday@Seven I was given a two or three minutes to say something about Psalm 19.
 Think of it as a speed sermon!
 The intention is to have an ‘open mic’ section in future Sunday@Seven services for anyone who feels led to share a word or two, either prepared or off-the-cuff.

 Sunday@Seven services are normally on the last Sunday of the month.
 We’d love to see you!
 Check out the calendar for the location or look out for the posts.